JuliusWelzel/motionbids/README.md

 ## Installation

-**Not on PyPI**: This package is not yet published on PyPI.
+**📦 Not on PyPI**: This package is not yet published on PyPI.
 Install from source:

 ```bash
 # Clone the repository